HSLdevcom/jore4-robot/README.md

 ### How to run tests locally

+To set up the environment variables for running the tests, create your local copy of `.env` file: `cp .env-template .env` and fill in the details:
+- the e2e user credentials can be found from the JORE4 Azure `hsl-jore4-vault` key-vault.
+The secrets are called `ROBOT_HSLID_EMAIL` and `ROBOT_HSLID_PASSWORD`

 Start up all the microservices using `start_env.sh`.
 This downloads the latest working set of microservices.
 If you wish to override some versions or environment variables, you can do so within `docker-compose.override.yml` (See commented examples)

 Tests can be run on local machine with `run_tests.sh` script.
 Running it requires that you have docker installed on your computer, since the tests are run in a docker container.
 You also need to edit the placeholder variables for username and password in the `run_tests.sh`file, these can be found from the hsl-jore4-common key-vault as secrets.